abugher/symtag/README.md

   "Act on the file at this path.
 If it is not known, index it.
 Give it the file name element of this path as its name."

-symtag -n name ...

-  "Act on the file associated with this name."

 symtag path    -t tag -t tag
-symtag -n name -t tag -t tag

   "Associate the file with these tags."